S3nouy/Bypassing-Windows-Defender-for-fun/README.md

 -Senouy

 # Introduction:
-In this demo I am taking advantage of simple things, casual softwares intended for ethical use cases and I shape them to be dangerous assets to hack our way in a Windows machine protected by MS Defender.
+In this demo I am taking advantage of simple things, casual software intended for ethical use cases and I shape them to be dangerous assets to hack our way in a Windows machine protected by MS Defender.

 Let’s take a look at the script we are using.